Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals

 \section{Introduction}

 Traveling large distances costs money and time; and most forms of travel impact the environment.
 Reducing the need to travel is thus beneficial for many reasons.
 While voice calls and video conferencing help, they cannot replace in-person meetings entirely due to lack of immersion and social interaction.
-Furthermore, many remote tasks require mobility physical touch, grasping and handling of objects, or even more complex manipulation skills.
+Furthermore, many remote tasks require mobility, physical touch, grasping and handling of objects, or even more complex manipulation skills.
 These requirements cannot be addressed by VR-based conferencing systems that focus on meetings in a virtual space.
-In contrast, avatar systems allow full immersion into a remote space while also \textit{embodying} the operator in a robotic system, giving them the ability to navigate and physically interact with both remote environment and persons.
+In contrast, avatar systems allow full immersion into a remote space while also \textit{embodying} the operator in a robotic system, giving them the ability to navigate and physically interact with both the remote environment and persons therein.

-The ANA Avatar XPRIZE competition\footnote{\url{https://www.xprize.org/prizes/avatar}} challenged the robotics community to advance the state of the art in avatar robotics.
+The ANA Avatar XPRIZE competition\footnote{\url{https://www.xprize.org/prizes/avatar}} challenged the robotics community to advance the state of the art in avatar systems.
 Promising a record \$10M prize purse, the competition required teams to build \textit{intuitive} and \textit{robust} robotic avatar systems that allow a human operator to be present in a remote space.
 The tasks to be solved included social interaction and communication, but also locomotion and complex manipulation.
 Critically, the systems were to be used and evaluated by operator and recipient judges.
-In contrast to previous teleoperation competitions, such as the DARPA Robotics Challenge~\citep{krotkov2018darpa} operators could be trained only for a short time to use the developed avatar systems.
+In contrast to previous teleoperation competitions, such as the DARPA Robotics Challenge~\citep{krotkov2018darpa} operators could be trained only for a short time how to use the developed avatar systems.